Yelp/elastalert/README.md

 # ElastAlert 2

-ElastAlert 2 is the supported fork of [ElastAlert][0], which had been maintained by the Yelp team but become mostly stale when the Yelp team ceased using ElastAlert.
+ElastAlert 2 is a standalone software tool for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch[10] and OpenSearch[9].

-ElastAlert 2 is backwards compatible with the original ElastAlert rules.
+ElastAlert 2 is backwards compatible with the original ElastAlert[0] rules.

 ![CI Workflow](https://github.com/jertel/elastalert/workflows/master_build_test/badge.svg)